 This means that:

-- If a client runs more than one transaction, each may be executed on different server connections.
+- If a client runs more than one transaction, each can be executed on different server connections.

 This allows for a far larger number of active clients than connections allowed by the server.
-While it is dependent on the given workload, it is not uncommon to see a 10x or more active client-connection to server-connection ratio.
+While it is dependent on the given workload, it isn’t uncommon to see a 10x or more active client-connection to server-connection ratio.

-Here are some examples using the transaction pooling example image above:
+Here are some examples using the earlier transaction pooling example image:

-- If Client 1 sets the session to read-only on the first server connection in T1 and Client 2’s T3 is a write transaction, then T3 will fail since it runs on the now read-only server connection.
+- If Client 1 sets the session to read-only on the first server connection in T1 and Client 2’s T3 is a write transaction, then T3 fails since it runs on the now read-only server connection.

 - If Client 1 runs

 PREPARE a1 AS ...in T1 and then runs